Home Depot cuts full-year sales forecast

-(Reuters) - Home Depot Inc (HD.N) cut its full-year sales forecast on Tuesday, blaming a slump in lumber prices and the impact of tariffs resulting from the U.S.-China trade war.
+Aug 20 (Reuters) - Home Depot Inc cut its full-year sales forecast on Tuesday, blaming a slump in lumber prices and the impact of tariffs resulting from the U.S.-China trade war.

 The home improvement chain said it now expects its 2019 sales to rise about 2.3%, down from a prior forecast of a 3.3% increase.